JoeyVDKaaij/FIghtingGamesMechanics/README.md

 # FIghtingGamesMechanics
-A project I have been working on in my free time which involves me learning how to make fighting game mechanics and making a good template out of it
+A project I have been working on in my free time which involves me learning how to make fighting game mechanics and making a good template out of it.